oscahui/final-project/README.md

 # Back End
 Python, Tensorfolow and Scikit-Learn have been utilised to build the models.
 Please ensure to uninstall Tensorflow-CPU if you do not have a CUDA-eanbled (Nvidia) video card.
 Data was loaded on a postgre DB and SQLAlchemy was utilised to interact with the DB.

 # Front End

-HTML, CSS and Javascript have been utilised to create the webpage.
+HTML, CSS and Javascript have been utilised to build the webpage.
 JS Plotly was also used for plotting graphs and bootstrap for styling.